cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Border_Gateway_Protocol_-_BGP.md

 relies on either using this number space or using the single ASN you own.

-<span id="src-8362926_indexterm-D6641C78054A1030E3CFDC4C093032EB">The
-ASN is central to how BGP builds a forwarding topology.
-A BGP route advertisement carries with it not only the originator’s ASN, but also the list of ASNs that this </span>route advertisement has passed through.
+The ASN is central to how BGP builds a forwarding topology.
+A BGP route advertisement carries with it not only the originator’s ASN, but also the list of ASNs that this route advertisement has passed through.
 When forwarding a route advertisement, a BGP speaker adds itself to this list.
 This list of ASNs is called the *AS path*.
 BGP uses the AS path to detect and avoid loops.

 ASNs were originally 16-bit numbers, but were later modified to be 32-bit.
 FRRouting supports both 16-bit and 32-bit ASNs, but most